Measure vital thyroid levels that impact functions of your body

-Easily measure your levels for the 3 main thyroid hormones (TSH, T3, and T4) plus thyroid antibodies with this comprehensive test—all from the comfort of your own home.
+Easily measure your levels for the 3 main thyroid hormones (TSH, Free T3, and Free T4) plus thyroid antibodies (TPO).

 Finger prick sample collection